Hamburg: How are Afghan immigrants looking at NATO troop withdrawal? | DW | 29.06.2021

 "The surge in attacks has dashed our hopes of someday returning to Afghanistan," Khadimi said.

-Khadimi is a relative newcomer in Germany; there are thousands of Afghans in Hamburg who have been living in the city for decades.
+Khadimi is a relative newcomer in Germany; thousands of Afghans have lived in Hamburg for decades.
 Many of them visit Afghanistan to meet their relatives and friends.

 "Afghanistan is my home country.
 How can I forget it?
-It pains me to see what is happening there," Abdul Wali, 67, who has lived in Germany most of his life, told DW.
+It pains me to see what is happening there," 67-year-old Abdul Wali, who has lived in Germany most of his life, told DW.

 It is not just food and memories that connect Hamburg's Afghan community to Afghanistan; many of these people also have business ties to their home country.